How To Stop Nightmares and Bad Dreams

 The food you eat could be the cause of your nightmares.
-And, eating dinner very close to bedtime can literally feed your nightmares, so try not do it.
+And, eating dinner very close to bedtime can literally feed your nightmares, so try not to do it.
 And cheese for supper is another snack that can cause problems.
 You should also avoid high-energy drinks, soft drinks, alcohol, coffee or tea, in the evenings.
 These contain caffeine that will keep you awake long into the night.

 Leave the stress outside the bedroom.
 Doing a sporting activity two or three times a week will help to release any tension that you could be carrying home.
 And if you’re not the sporty type, have a little walk outside in the evening to help clear your mind.
 Reading a good book is another option that can help you unwind and de-stress, but for obvious reasons avoid horror stories, thrillers and anything else that will stimulate your imagination and could lead to bad dreams.
 There are many sleep relaxation techniques you can try, you just need to find one that suits you.

 Keep fresh flowers in your bedroom, or sprinkle some aromatic oils like lavender on your pillow.
 Research has shown that pleasant fragrances can have a positive effect on your dreams and maybe keep the nightmares at bay.

 Another way to avoid nightmares is to confront them.
-Whether it’s a work related scenario or a memory that goes back to your childhood, talking through your nightmares with a friend, partner or relative could reduce anxiety and help you come to terms with what’s disturbing your sleep pattern.
+Whether it’s a work-related scenario or a memory that goes back to your childhood, talking through your bad dreams with a friend, partner or relative could reduce anxiety and help you come to terms with what’s disturbing your sleep pattern.